 Consistency is key to having a successful Instagram account and content should be uploaded frequently.
-The more active a small business is on Instagram, the more engagement they will see in return.
+The more active a small business is on Instagram, the more engagement it will see in return.

 There are optimum posting times for Instagram so try and post during these and with a routine.
 Social Insights and Iconosquare are both tools available to help you find the best times to post for maximum engagement, and both offer analytical tools to guide you.

-Another way to gain a larger Instagram presence is to collaborate with another local business or organisation that has already established themselves on Instagram.
+Another way to gain a larger Instagram presence is to collaborate with another local business or organization that has already established itself on Instagram.
 Working together can promote you to their following and expand your audience base.